rivques/mishap-d/docs/CargoBayCAD.md

 ![full box exploded view](https://github.com/rivques/mishap-d/assets/91289762/5324bdc1-6648-4a94-9335-00b292a45180)

 * The laser-cut box is a two-section container with a center wall to prevent interference between the cargo and electronics.
-* The electronics bay is comprised of a [] a battery pack and a raspberry pico.
+* The electronics bay is comprised of a [] battery pack and a Raspberry Pico.
-* The wholes on the box are size #4-40 for the labs screws and #1-72 for the small ones
+* The wholes on the box are sizes #4-40 for the lab's screws and #1-72 for the small ones
 * The large hole on the electronics bay door is the lock.
 The point of the design is to be able to wrap a wire into the electronics bay side wall and twist it shut.
   <details>
   <summary>Photo Example</summary>